Narcan virtual training to be held Jan. 20

-The OregonCARES Coalition, formed in 2009 to promote an alcohol- and drug-free lifestyle for Oregon youth, is hosting a Narcan training online at 6 p.m. on Wednesday, Jan.
+The Stoughton Wellness Coalition is hosting a Narcan training online at 6 p.m. on Wednesday, Jan.
 20.

 The training is provided by Vivent Health.